Parking Rules and Regulations

 4.4 Lots/Areas Reserved for Events

 a.
 All vehicles must be removed from lots/areas when designated as reserved for events before the posted time.
-Vehicles in violation will be cited and towed at the owner’s expense.
+Vehicles in violation will be subject to fine and/or towed at the owner’s expense.

 4.5 Service Spaces